VisionsOfficial/visionstrust-docs/docs/application/registering-resources/tips-and-tricks.md

-## **How to describe products and services on VisionsTrust: tips and tricks**
+## **How to describe products and services on {{ app_name }}: tips and tricks**

 ### **1\.
 Define your audience**

 Prior to writing your product descriptions, it’s important to identify the audience you want to reach.
 Gaining insight into your target market enables you to customise your messaging, making sure it resonates with the specific interests and needs of your audience.
-In order to do this, we encourage you to explore the [**Project**](https://visionstrust.com/catalog/projects) page of the VisionsTrust catalogue, where you will be able to see all the current projects on the platform.
+In order to do this, we encourage you to explore the [**Project**](https://{{ app_name }}.com/catalog/projects) page of the {{ app_name }} catalogue, where you will be able to see all the current projects on the platform.
 Target those which are marked as ‘In search of partners’ as they are the most likely to be interested in your offers.
-For more information on the project leaders who initiated the project you are interested in, check out the [**Organisations**](https://visionstrust.com/catalog/organisations) page of the catalogue.
+For more information on the project leaders who initiated the project you are interested in, check out the [**Organisations**](https://{{ app_name }}.com/catalog/organisations) page of the catalogue.

 ### **2\.
 Relate to your audience**